 CBG pre-selects households from PSUs selected for the survey using the New Zealand Post address database, obtained quarterly.
-Each area PSU an interviewer visits is re-enumerated to ensure accuracy of both new dwellings and those removed (since the previous Census).
+Each area PSU is re-enumerated by the interviewer when they first visit, to ensure accuracy of both new dwellings and those removed (since the previous Census).
 New household details are entered into CBG's Sample Manager software while the interviewer is in the field, making those households eligible for random selection process within its PSU.